riban-bw/modular/README.md

 ```

 panel_types.h defines mapping of panel types to module types and defines the STM32F103 pins used for sensors (controls) on each panel.

+## License

+_riban modular_ is free and open source software, avaialble for distibution, use and modification by all.
+It has three open source licences, each applied to different parts of the code.
+Each source code file (including headers) contain a copyright notice describing which license applies to that part of the code.
+If a file is missing this banner, LGPL v3 is applied.

+LGPL v3 is used for the core software and some plugins.
+This protects the core application whilst allowing non-open source plugins to be hosted by exercising dynamic linking with runtime loading (plugin exception).
+The text of the LGPL v3 license is distributed with the source code within the file called, lgpl-3.0.txt and may also be obtained from https://www.gnu.org/licenses/lgpl-3.0.en.html.

+To support plugins derived from GPL licensed code, some plugins have been licenced using GPL v3.
+These plugins continue to be fully copy-left protected whilst also able to be loaded into the core application using dynamic linking with runtime loading (plugin exception).
+The text of the GPL v3 license is distributed with the source code within the file called, gpl-3.0.txt and may also be obtained from https://www.gnu.org/licenses/gpl-3.0.en.html.

+To encourage third party plugin developement, there is a plugin template released under MIT license.
+This permits the use of the template as the basis of new plugins with the option for the author to release the derived work under any other license.
+We encourage use of LGPL for plugins where an open source license is required or preferred.

+### Guidance and advice for plugin creators

+If you are creating plugins to run within _riban modular_, you may use the `template.h` and `template.cpp` files as the boiler plate code.
+These files are published under the MIT license, specifically to allow and encourage developers to create new plugins without restricitve licensing constraints.
+You may create a new plugin and use the _riban modular_ cmake based build system to create the shared library.
+You may release this under a license that best suits your use case.
+You must attribute riban ltd as the author of the original template code, as described in the template source code.